BSc (Honours) Occupational Therapy

 The curriculum is designed to scaffold and develop your knowledge, skills and confidence as you progress through the course.

-In your first year you’ll build a strong knowledge base of occupational therapy.
+In your first year you’ll build a strong knowledge base of occupational therapy which includes the occupational therapy process, exploring models of practice and human systems.
 In your second year you’ll be able to apply your learning to practice-based learning experiences while embracing more complexity and criticality.
-Then in your final year you’ll advance into practice and prepare to work as a colleague.
+Your final year has a focus on transition, so you are prepared to meet the required standards of practice and work as a colleague in your first job role.

 Course Support